 In Windows 7, the Compress Old Files option was removed from the Disk Cleanup Utility.
 This was presumably done since; now, large hard disks have become easily and cheaply available.
 Moreover compressing files did take a lot of time and therefore delayed the disk cleanup process.
-Windows has had no way of knowing which files it was compressing and compressed all which had not been accessed for a particular period.
+Windows has had no way of knowing which files it was compressing and compressed all of which had not been accessed for a particular period.
 This was not good as many times this could hit performance.
 This option was therefore removed from the disk cleanup utility.

 How to compress a file or a folder in Windows